miiazertyy/Discord-LLM-Selfbot/README.md

 > ⚠️ **Disclaimer**
 > Using this on a user account violates [Discord's Terms of Service](https://discord.com/terms) and may result in your account being banned.
 Only use this on an account you're willing to lose.
 I take no responsibility for any actions taken against your account.
+> It is highly recommended to use a Telegram Bot for commands to prevent banning
 ---

 ## ☮️ Features